 SAPA! will provide basic vet care, as well as adoption counseling and support as needed.
-Donations of food, treats and toys, are often available for free to foster parents (Availability of supplies fluctuates with the donations we receive and is not guaranteed).
+Donations of food, treats, toys, and litter are often available for free to foster parents (Availability of supplies fluctuates with the donations we receive and is not guaranteed).